TheDataDean/google-data-analytics-professional-capstone/README.md

 - [ ]	Is there a difference in the days of the week that the two groups use the service?
 - [ ]	Is there a difference in trip length between the two groups?
-- [ ] Are particular stations more popular with one group over the other?
+- [x] Are particular start stations more popular with one group over the other?
 - [ ]	Are there particular geographic areas which are more popular with one group over the other?
 - [ ]	Do annual members use a different type of bike to casual members?
 - [ ]	Do they use bikes at different times of day